tooltwist/codepipeline-artifact-munge/README.md

 This project provides a general purpose [Lambda](https://aws.amazon.com/lambda/) that can be inserted into a [AWS CodePipeline](https://aws.amazon.com/codepipeline/) to allow artifacts to be **merged** or to allow files from an artifact to be **extracted**, in each case creating a new artifact.

-In the example below, we have the source code in a Github repository managed by the development team, while security sensitive infrastructure configuration files and a deployment script are stored in an AWS CodeCommit repository and managed by the infras team.

-These two repositories are _merged_ before the build stage, so the configuration can be baked into the Docker image.

-Similarly, the Deployment script is _extracted_ from the infrastucture artifact and passed on to the deployment stage.

 ## A Typical Use Case